Matching 11-1 Key Terms and Descriptions: A practical guide to Mastering Key Concepts

 Descriptions:

 A. The process by which cells convert glucose into ATP.
-B. The process by which green plants use sunlight to synthesize foods.
-C. A type of cell division that results in two identical daughter cells.
-D. The genetic makeup of an organism.
-E. The physical characteristics of an organism.
+That said, b.
+But the process by which green plants use sunlight to synthesize foods.
+Day to day, c.
+A type of cell division that results in two identical daughter cells.
+Because of that, d.
+The genetic makeup of an organism.
+E. Day to day, the physical characteristics of an organism.
 F. A type of cell division that results in four genetically diverse daughter cells.
-G. A unit of heredity that is transferred from a parent to offspring.
-H. A double-stranded helical molecule that carries genetic information.
-I. A single-stranded molecule that plays a crucial role in protein synthesis.
+G. Worth adding: a unit of heredity that is transferred from a parent to offspring.
+Now, h.
+A double-stranded helical molecule that carries genetic information.
+I. A single-stranded molecule that has a big impact in protein synthesis.
 J. A structure within the cell that carries genetic information.
-K. One of two or more alternative forms of a gene.
+That's why k.
+One of two or more alternative forms of a gene.

 Matching the Terms and Descriptions: